Monday, July 18, 2016

 But by the terms of Henry Hall Ward’s will, the three Bond Street properties reverted to the Ward family.
 “Then the long darkened rooms were thrown open,” remarked The Sun on December 17, 1904.
 The day before the newspaper’s comment all three “old mansions of another age,” as described by The Evening World, had been sold.
 No. 23 brought $44,000—about $1.2 million today.

-The Evening World remarked “The house of New York’s real-life ‘Miss Havisham,’ No. 23 Bond street, went to the highest bidder to-day, under the unromantic hammer of a prosaic auctioneer, who probably never heard of the faded and dried-up orange blossoms which Eliza Ann Partridge cherished for sixty years in the old mansion until she died.”
+The Evening World remarked, “The house of New York’s real-life ‘Miss Havisham,’ No. 23 Bond street, went to the highest bidder to-day, under the unromantic hammer of a prosaic auctioneer, who probably never heard of the faded and dried-up orange blossoms which Eliza Ann Partridge cherished for sixty years in the old mansion until she died.”

 But before the house was sold, the family had gone through it, removing the antique furnishings, carpets and bric-a-brac from their museum-like setting.
 Some of what they found was unexpected and valuable.
 Samuel Ward, Sr. had been Governor of New York and a noted figure in the Revolutionary War.
 The New York Times reported that when the Bond Street house was opened, “it was found to contain many curios and relics of all sorts including letters written by Washington.”

-The new owners of No. 23 Bond Street were interested neither in the romantic history of the house, nor in its exquisitely preserved interiors.
-Within a year of its sale Architects’ and Builders’ Magazine commented “the house has been turned into a kind of sweat shop…The inner doorway of the vestibule has been taken away bodily, no doubt to adorn some modern Colonial house, also the tapering posts of wrought iron, and the startling newel of the staircase.
+The new owners of 23 Bond Street were interested neither in the romantic history of the house, nor in its exquisitely preserved interiors.
+Within a year of its sale Architects’ and Builders’ Magazine commented, “the house has been turned into a kind of sweat shop…The inner doorway of the vestibule has been taken away bodily, no doubt to adorn some modern Colonial house, also the tapering posts of wrought iron, and the startling newel of the staircase.
 Mockery of an intense drama.”

-In 1907 Valentine’s Manual of Old New-York lamented “For thirty years the old house stood empty, becoming more and more dilapidated as the seasons passed, but in the end its solitude was invaded by the click of typewriters and the whir of sewing machines.
+In 1907 Valentine’s Manual of Old New-York lamented, “For thirty years the old house stood empty, becoming more and more dilapidated as the seasons passed, but in the end its solitude was invaded by the click of typewriters and the whir of sewing machines.
 It still stands, dingy and unkempt, tenanted now by makers and sellers of cheap millinery.”

 In 1907 surviving Bond Street mansions, once home to Manhattan's wealthiest citizens, suffered indignation.
 The Ward House, No. 23, is at the far right.
 Valentine's Manual of Old New-York, 1907 (copyright expired)